 Youth Violence Project

-The Virginia Youth Violence Project is a research group composed of faculty and graduate students in the Curry School of Education at the University of Virginia.
+The Virginia Youth Violence Project is a research group composed of faculty and graduate students in the Curry School of Education and Human Development at the University of Virginia.
 We conduct research on youth violence prevention and school safety, and provide training and consultation on topics such as threat assessment, bullying prevention, and forensic psychology.

 School shootings have led teachers and administrators to rethink their actions when a student makes a threat.
 The goal is to not overreact or underreact.